octo-technology/OpenTezos/docs/smartpy/exam.md

     newX = self.data.x
 ```

 What is the correct way to modify the code to check that `newX` is greater than 0 for the entrypoint `set_x`?
-If it is not, then we want the entrypoint invocation to fail and return an error message.
+(If not, we want the entrypoint invocation to fail and return an error message.)

 - [ ]
 ```python